 Ardis Butler James Endowed Chair Recipient, 2012-2013.

-The purpose of the Ardis Butler James Endowed Chair is to support Doane College faculty in advancing the liberal and fine arts through original scholarship or creative work, or through the development of curricula that effectively integrate a variety of perspectives on art, culture, or the human condition.
+The purpose of the Ardis Butler James Endowed Chair is to support Doane University faculty in advancing the liberal and fine arts through original scholarship or creative work, or through the development of curricula that effectively integrate a variety of perspectives on art, culture, or the human condition.

 Statement of Purpose